Rendering Lists

 There are multiple ways we can render a list in Sycamore.
 If all our data is

-static, we can simply use Rust’s iterators to map from Vec<Data>
+static, we can simply use Rust’s iterators to map from Vec<Data> to a

 struct Todo {